The mortgage terms Indianapolis first-time buyers ask about most

 A signed letter confirming that money given to a buyer for a down payment is a gift, not a loan that must be repaid.
 Required by lenders when gift funds are used in the transaction.

 An older term for the initial cost estimate lenders provided before 2015.
-Now replaced by the Loan Estimate, which is standardized across all lenders and easier to compare.
+Now replaced by the Loan Estimate, which is standardized across all lenders and easier to compare (TILA-RESPA Integrated Disclosure rule, effective October 3, 2015).

 The window of time after your payment due date during which you can pay without a late fee or credit impact.
-Most mortgages have a 15-day grace period.
+Most mortgage notes include a grace period before a late fee applies.
+Check your specific mortgage note for the exact grace period and late-fee terms.

 A visual examination of a home's condition by a licensed inspector.
 Covers structure, roof, electrical, plumbing, HVAC, and more.
 Strongly recommended for all buyers.